plum-umd/cmsc330-public/projects/p7/README.md

 - No one, employee nor administrator, may delete their own account.
 - All session tokens are revoked when an account is deleted.

 The portions of the REST API that allow modification of the database or viewing and editing of user profile information should be strictly inaccessible except to someone logged-in with an account of the appropriate privilege.
-For information on how to call the REST API, see the above section entitled API Documentation.
+For information on how to call the REST API, see the above section entitled REST API.

 ### Shell Restriction